ARCCSS-extremes/climpact/README.md

 2. Install the required R-packages.

    In Windows: open R and select "File->Change dir..." and select the climpact-master directory created in step 1.
+Then type;

-Then type *source('server/climpact.master.installer.r')*
+   *source('server/climpact.master.installer.r')*

-   In Linux/MacOS: cd to the climpact-master directory created in step 1, then open R in a terminal window and type *source('server/climpact.master.installer.r')*.
+   In Linux/MacOS: cd to the climpact-master directory created in step 1, then open R in a terminal window and type;

+   *source('server/climpact.master.installer.r')*.

    This process can take several minutes.